chentsulin/awesome-graphql/README.md

 > Awesome list of GraphQL & Rela

-If you want to contribute to this list (please do), send me a pull request.
+If you want to contribute to this list (please do), sen me a pull request.

 ## Table of Content